Raptor007/BTTT/ReadMe.txt

   http://www.heavymetalpro.com/HMPro_Features.htm

 Known Issues:
-* Standing up with 1MP using minimum movement rule should still allow choosing facing.
 * Dropping to prone move is not implemented; Mechs can only go prone by falling.
 * Cannot choose HE or ER ammo for ATM.
 * Cannot choose cluster ammo for LB-X AC.